Start now, don't wait. Really I'm not kidding, start now.

 Link to document Puppy Socialization Position Statement

-Humane Society of the United (HSUS)
+Humane Society of the United states (HSUS)

 Quote: "Skills not acquired during the first eight weeks may be lost forever."